-The 2013 edition of Medium-Term Renewable Energy Market Report will be available soon at the IEA bookshop.
+The 2013 edition of Medium-Term Renewable Energy Market Report is now available for purchase at the IEA bookshop.

-The 2012 of Medium-Term Renewable Energy Market Report is currently on sale at the IEA bookshop and the 2013 edition will be available soon.
+Medium-Term Gas Market Report 2013 is on sale at the IEA bookshop.

-Despite public calls in many countries for reducing reliance on coal as a primary but high-carbon energy source, global demand continues to escalate: by 2017 coal will come close to surpassing oil as the world’s top energy source.
+Despite public calls in many countries for reducing reliance on coal as a primary but high-carbon energy source, global demand continues to escalate: by 2017 coal will come close to surpassing oil as the world’s top energy source, the Medium-Term Coal Market Report 2012 reported.
 In that period, coal demand will increase in every region of the world except in the United States, where coal is being pushed out by natural gas

-The world will burn around 1.2 billion more tonnes of coal per year by 2017 compared to today – equivalent to the current coal consumption of Russia and the United States combined.
-This second annual Medium-Term Coal Market Report from the IEA presents a comprehensive analysis of recent trends in coal demand, supply and trade, as well as an IEA outlook for coal market fundamentals for the coming five years.
-The report places a special focus on trade and infrastructure development in the key exporting countries.
+The world will burn around 1.2 billion more tonnes of coal per year by 2017 compared to 2012 – equivalent to the coal consumption of Russia and the United States combined in 2012.
+The Medium-Term Coal Market Report, the second such annual reportfrom the IEA, presented a comprehensive analysis of recent trends in coal demand, supply and trade, as well as an IEA outlook for coal market fundamentals for the coming five years.
+The report placed a special focus on trade and infrastructure development in the key exporting countries.

 “How to fix the 21st Century’s dirty engine of growth” – a Huffington Post commentary by IEA Executive Director Maria van der Hoeven

-Medium-Term Coal Market Report 2013 will be available at the IEA bookshop towards the end of the year.
+Medium-Term Coal Market Report 2013 will be available at the IEA bookshop on 16 December